Population Group Management✯

 These actors include:

-Administrative staff from ISIMA and LIMOS, as well as faculty, can now manage these groups (based on their permissions) via the internal software my.isima.fr.
+Administrative staff from ISIMA and LIMOS, as well as faculty members, can now manage these groups (based on their permissions) via the internal software my.isima.fr.

 This software, among other functions, serves as an administration tool for the ISIMA/LIMOS information system